fsereno/portfolio/README.md

 - If all applications already exist, nothing will be overwritten.
 ---

-## Setup for .NetCore driven Applications
+## Setup for .NetCore Driven Applications

 - open your prefered command line: